TriGuez/GNLSE/README.md

 Inputs :

-* E : Complex enveloppe of the input optical pulse
+* E : Complex envelop of the input optical pulse
 * f : Frequency vector of the simulation [Hz]
 * l0 : Central wavelength of the simulation [m]
 * lc : Central wavelength of the optical pulse [m]